 The data used in the paper are drawn from the OECD database.
-I use quarterly real GDP seasonally adjusted6.
+I use quarterly real GDP figures, seasonally adjusted4.
 The data span the period from 1989Q1 to 2010Q2 for a total of 86 observations.
 They include twelve counties, Austria, Belgium, Finland, France, Germany, Greece, Ireland, Italy, Luxemburg, the Netherlands, Portugal and Spain.
-These are the countries7 that on January 1st 1999 joined Stage Three of the Economic and Monetary Union adopting the euro as their common currency and ceding monetary policy to the European Central Bank.
-In the empirical part of this paper I also use two groups of countries: G3 that includes France, Germany and Italy, the three largest countries in terms of GDP8 share and G9 that includes the rest nine countries.
+These are the countries5 that on January 1st 1999 joined Stage Three of the Economic and Monetary Union adopting the euro as their common currency and ceding monetary policy to the European Central Bank.
+In the empirical part of the paper I also use two sub-groups of countries: G3 that includes France, Germany and Italy, the three largest countries in terms of GDP6 share and G9 that includes the remaining nine countries.
 The data are next transformed into natural logarithms.
 A summary of descriptive statistics is presented in Table 1.